 According to its website:

 “The Kurt Vonnegut Museum and Library is proud to partner with teachers and students of all ages all over the country to honor Kurt Vonnegut’s dedication to arts education.
 We know that getting students to engage with reading can be a challenge.
 But when we introduce them to Vonnegut, something magical happens.
 Students are laughing; they’re discussing; they’re thinking deeply and grappling with every complex facet of what it means to be human.
 That’s why the Vonnegut Museum and Library is helping to bring Vonnegut to classrooms from California to Pennsylvania with our Teaching Vonnegut Workshop.
 And we’re doing it at no cost to teachers.”

-The Kurt Vonnegut Memorial Library is the fourth stop on our Indiana Author Adventures Trail!
+The Kurt Vonnegut Museum and Library is the fifth stop on our Indiana Author Adventures Trail.